kubernetes/ingress-nginx/examples/rbac/nginx/README.md

 * `configmaps`, `pods`, `secrets`: get
 * `endpoints`: create, get, update

+Furthermore to support leader-election, the nginx-ingress-controller needs to have access to a `configmap` using the resourceName `ingress-controller-leader-nginx`

+* `configmaps`: create, get, update (for resourceName `ingress-controller-leader-nginx`)

+This resourceName is the concatenation of the `election-id` and the `ingress-class` as defined by the ingress-controller, which default to:

+* `election-id`: `ingress-controller-leader`
+* `ingress-class`: `nginx`
+* `resourceName` : `<election-id>-<ingress-class>`

+Please adapt accordingly if you overwrite either parameter when launching the nginx-ingress-controller.

 ### Bindings

 The ServiceAccount `nginx-ingress-serviceaccount` is bound to the Role